 A native of Springfield, Mo., Dr. Ogg retired from the Air Force Reserve in 2009 at the rank of Colonel.
 He is married to the former Jane Nichols of Dyersburg, Tenn., and they have two daughters: Dr. Jennifer Ogg Anderson and Jana Ogg.
 They are also the proud grandparents of Boone, 6, and Maxwell, 2.

 Steve Vantrease, who serves as assistant director of the Governor's School for the Humanities, is also the Director of The Ned Ray McWherter Institute.
 Having retired from UT Martin after 34 years in student services, Vantrease has worked with GSH since 1990.

 Lacey Ellis is the administrative assistant for the Governor’s School for the Humanities and Honors Programs at the University of Tennessee at Martin.
 She became the newest member of the leadership team in April 2012.
 An alumna of UTM, Lacey graduated from the College of Education, Health, and Behavioral Sciences in 2011 with a B.S. in Middle School Education.
-Lacey and her husband, Travis, enjoy serving in the youth department at their church, find joy in ministering to others and spending time with their three children, Ettalee, 4, Emberson, 2, and Easton, born in November 2017.
+Lacey and her husband, Travis, who is the student pastor at their church, find joy in ministering to others and spending time with their three children, Ettalee, 5, Emberson, 3, and Easton 1.